Onealgorithm1/MY_AI_AGENT/replit.md

 # My AI Agent - MVP

 ## Overview
-This project is a full-stack AI chat application, similar to ChatGPT, designed with a modern React frontend and a Node.js/Express backend.
-Its core purpose is to provide a real-time, voice-enabled AI conversational experience.
-Key capabilities include AI vision for file uploads, user authentication, an admin dashboard, and a sophisticated memory system that allows the AI to remember user-specific facts.
-A standout feature is the **UI-Aware AI Agent**, which understands the application's interface and can guide users through workflows and even execute UI actions directly.
-The project aims to offer a highly interactive, intelligent, and user-friendly AI chat environment.
+This project is a full-stack AI chat application designed to offer a real-time, voice-enabled AI conversational experience similar to ChatGPT.
+Key capabilities include AI vision for file uploads, robust user authentication, an administrative dashboard, and a sophisticated memory system enabling the AI to recall user-specific facts.
+A core innovation is the **UI-Aware AI Agent**, which understands and interacts with the application's user interface, guiding users through workflows and executing UI actions.
+The project aims to deliver a highly interactive, intelligent, and user-friendly AI chat environment with strong personalization features.

-## User Preferences System
+## User Preferences
-Comprehensive AI personalization system allowing users to customize how the AI communicates with them.
-The system includes:
+Users can customize how the AI communicates with them through a comprehensive personalization system, including:
 - **Response Style**: Casual, balanced, or professional communication
 - **Response Length**: Brief, medium, or detailed responses
 - **Tone**: Formal, friendly, or enthusiastic